Stuart Dew

-Stuart Dew (born 18 August 1979) is an Australian rules football coach and former player who is currently the head coach of the Gold Coast Suns in the Australian Football League (AFL).
-As a player he played for the Port Adelaide Football Club and Hawthorn Football Club in the Australian Football League.
+Stuart Dew (born 18 August 1979) is an Australian rules football coach and former head coach of the Gold Coast Suns in the Australian Football League (AFL).
+He is currently an assistant coach at the Port Adelaide Football Club.
+As a player, he played for Port Adelaide and Hawthorn, winning premierships for both clubs in 2004 and 2008 respectively.
 Dew was acknowledged as being a long penetrating left foot kick of the football.

+Early life and junior football

+Stuart Dew was born in Adelaide, South Australia on 18 August 1979.
+As a junior he played both cricket and Australian rules football with Salisbury Football Club on Salisbury Oval in the city's north.
+He played senior football with Central District Football Club in the South Australian National Football League before being pursued by new AFL club Port Adelaide to become the youngest player in its inaugural list.

-Playing career
+AFL career

 Port Adelaide (1997–2006)

 Dew made his debut with the Port Adelaide in 1997, their inaugural year in the AFL.
 But it was not until the 1998 season that he received regular selection.
 Dew became an important player for the Power as evidenced during the 2004 season when he kicked 31 goals and was a part of the club's premiership win.
 The 2005 season saw Dew play a running half-back role and played in all 24 games.
 On 6 November 2006, Dew announced his retirement from the AFL.

+Dew played for Port Adelaide from 1997 until 2006 for a total of 180 games and 245 goals and was a member of Port Adelaide's 2004 premiership team.

 Hawthorn (2008–2009)

 Despite not playing football at any level during 2007, Dew announced his intentions to come out of retirement to play a final year with Central Districts.
-However, Alastair Clarkson, his former assistant coach at Port Adelaide and now head coach at Hawthorn encouraged him to nominate for the 2007 AFL National Draft, where he was selected by Hawthorn with its third round selection (No. 45 overall).
+However, Alastair Clarkson, his former assistant coach at Port Adelaide and now senior coach at Hawthorn encouraged him to nominate for the 2007 AFL National Draft, where he was selected by Hawthorn with its third round selection (No. 45 overall).
 He debuted for Hawthorn against Melbourne in round 1, 2008, and injured his hamstring in his second match against Fremantle.
 He missed some games later in the year by injuring his hamstring again but was fit and playing well by the time of the finals.
 Stuart repaid the faith shown in him with a brilliant burst in the Grand Final when the result was still in the balance in the third quarter, kicking two goals and setting up two others.
 A series of soft tissues injuries restricted Dew to 11 games in 2009 and he announced his retirement from AFL at the end of the 2009 season.

+Dew played for Hawthorn from 2008 until 2009 for a total of 26 games and 20 goals and was a member of Hawthorn's 2008 premiership team.